PriorLabs/tabpfn-cloud-function/README.md

 This repository contains a Google Cloud Function that runs TabPFN classification models to categorize transactions.
 It's designed to work with Google Sheets data and provides a simple API for classification tasks.

+> **Note**: This is a fork of [belalanne/tabpfn-cloud-function](https://github.com/belalanne/tabpfn-cloud-function).
+All credit for the original implementation goes to the original author.

 https://github.com/user-attachments/assets/811e2d33-9e8b-4b42-85ea-90bb27cc3cfe